What is sound?

 Smoking and hearing loss

-Wait before you take a next puff from that cigarette—it might affect your hearing!
+Wait before you take the next puff from that cigarette—it might affect your hearing!
 The list of negative health effects of smoking is long and ugly, and it can ultimately be the harbinger of hearing loss.

 One in five Americans, or roughly 20 percent of the US population, are smokers.
-With every draw, a plethora of toxic chemicals are ingested, such as formaldehyde, arsenic, vinyl chloride, ammonia, and hydrogen cyanide, just to name a few.
+With every draw, a plethora of toxic chemicals is ingested, such as formaldehyde, arsenic, vinyl chloride, ammonia, and hydrogen cyanide, just to name a few.
 Some of these substances, including nicotine, are ototoxic—they can impair your hearing, cause tinnitus, or affect your balance.

 Smokers are 70 percent more likely to develop some form of hearing loss than non-smokers.
 Smoking combined with noise exposure is an even more explosive combination: a study among manufacturing workers exposed to steady noise environments revealed that smokers had four times higher incidences of hearing loss than their non-smoking co-workers in the same noisy line of work.
 Not surprisingly, the prevalence of hearing loss among smokers is directly related to the number of smoking years.